trust2065/gatsby/README.md

   }
 ```

-In `post.js`, query data with GraphQL code below
+In `post.js`, query data with matched path

 ```javascript
 graphql`